-- 4.7 You may not make public statements (in writing or otherwise) on behalf of Ferrexpo unless you are authorised to do so.
+- 4.7 You may not make public statements (in writing or otherwise) on behalf of Ferrexpo unless you are duly authorised to do so.
 Such statements can include interviews, speeches, newspaper articles and regulatory filings.
-We understand that you may discuss your job outside the office, but while you may discuss Ferrexpo with family and friends over social media or in other related settings, you must ensure that you are not seen to be speaking on behalf of the company unless you are approved to do so. - 4.8 All external communications must be approved by Ferrexpo's Investor Relations department and must be in line with this Code. - 4.9 Ferrexpo will follow the necessary legal requirements to promptly release information that is required in order to meet the relevant regulatory obligations in the countries in which it operates.
+We understand that you may discuss your job outside the office, but while you may discuss Ferrexpo with family and friends over social media or in other related settings, you must ensure that you are not seen to be speaking on behalf of the company unless you are approved to do so. - 4.8 All external communications must be approved by Ferrexpo's Head of Investor Relations and Communications or an authorised communications officer at operations and must be in line with this Code. - 4.9 Ferrexpo will follow the necessary legal requirements to promptly release information that is required in order to meet the relevant regulatory obligations in the countries in which it operates.